elizaaverywilson/studatio/README.md

 `studatio` is a Python tool for private music teachers to manage their studio's data.

 I am primarily developing this for my own use as a violin teacher.
 However, I hope for the project to become useful to other teachers.
-Currently, studatio pulls and formats iCal data about music lessons for use in lesson schedules or facility reservations.
+Currently, studatio pulls and formats Apple iCal data about music lessons for use in lesson schedules or facility reservations.
 I hope to add support for automated facility reservations, billing, and note-taking.

 ## Installation